matthias-k/ssh-config-update/README.md

 ## Setup

 * create a `config.yaml` based on `config_example.yaml` that reflects your setup
 * `ssh_config_update` is intended to overwrite one config file for each ssh target that you want to update.
 The `config.yaml` states the file for each target with the `configfile` variable.
-You need to include these files in your main ssh config with the `Import` statement:
+You need to include these files in your main ssh config `~/.ssh/config` with the `Include` statement:

 ```name=~/.ssh/config
 Include config.d/hnauto